johcarsmi/gpsplot/readme.md

 plans to add any functionality at present (February 2015).
 One idea I may have a go at is using the mouse to drag the plot-on-satellite to pan it.
 This was added in February 2016 with mouse wheel zoom.
+October 2019 the code was updated to remove implicit type conversions and old-style casts.

 ### Credits
 The filedownloader code was taken straight from the Qt documentation site.